 Project title

 Project Proponent

+Project Proponent

 Project Location

 Location (Location Map and Site Photographs to be Annexed):

 Definition of Project Area

-(The geographical extent of the project & areas affected during construction)
+(The geographical extent of the

+project & areas affected

+during construction)

 Adjacent land and features

 .
 Project Justification

 Need for the project

-(What problem is the project going to solve)
+(What problem is the project

+going to solve)

 Purpose of the project

 (what is going to be achieved

 by carrying out the project)

 Alternatives considered

-(different many to meet the
+(1:00

-(different ways to meet the project need and achieve the
+(different ways to meet the

-project need and demece the
+project need and achieve the

+project purpose)

+Dusingt Description

 .
 Project Description

 Proposed start date

 Proposed completion date

 Estimated total cost

+Descent land assumanthin

 Present land ownership

 Description of the project

+Description of the project

 (with supporting material such

 as maps, drawings etc

 attached as required)

+anachea as requirea)

 Project Management Team Agency -

-) 1-8
+6,

 Contact person -

 Nature of consultation and input received